scala-subscript/subscript/README.md

 1. Create a new SBT project
   1. Create a new directory which will be the root of the project.
 Hereafter, we'll assume it's name is `root`: `mkdir root`
+  2. Cd to this directory: `cd root`
-  2. Create the directory for the sources: `mkdir -pv src/main/scala`
+  3. Create the directory for the sources: `mkdir -pv src/main/scala`
-  3. Create the build file: `touch build.sbt`
+  4. Create the build file: `touch build.sbt`
-  4. Create the project configuration directory: `mkdir project`
+  5. Create the project configuration directory: `mkdir project`
-  5. Create the project configuration build file: `touch project/build.sbt`
+  6. Create the project configuration build file: `touch project/build.sbt`
-  6. Create the main source file for your project: `touch src/main/scala/Main.scala`
+  7. Create the main source file for your project: `touch src/main/scala/Main.scala`
-  7. Download and install SBT itself, if you haven't done it already, using the [manual](http://www.scala-sbt.org/download.html) on the [official website](http://www.scala-sbt.org/)
+  8. Download and install SBT itself, if you haven't done it already, using the [manual](http://www.scala-sbt.org/download.html) on the [official website](http://www.scala-sbt.org/)
 2. In `project/build.sbt`, write the following code:

   ```scala